 Below are my original Zoom Zoom quilt and the Kaffe version that Laura created when she tested the pattern.

-The Back and Forth baby quilt pattern is available in my Craftsy store for $10.
+The Back and Forth baby quilt pattern is temporarily not available online, but you can email me at firstname.lastname@example.org to order.

 Inspired by a quilt that my friend Mary shared with me from Pinterest, I decided to design an Ombré HST quilt mathematically.
 This was the result.